zenml-io/zenml/docs/book/features/cloud-pipelines/guide-aws-gcp-azure.md

 {% tab title="GCP" %}

-- [Create](https://cloud.google.com/storage/docs/creating-buckets) GCP Cloud Storage Bucket in a region of your choice.
+- [Create](https://cloud.google.com/storage/docs/creating-buckets) a GCP Cloud Storage Bucket in a region of your choice.
 - Make sure that your GKE cluster is authorized to access the GCS bucket.
 - The path for your bucket should be in this format `gs://your-bucket`